For the safety of our community, UWPCE programs will be taught remotely for the 2020-21 academic year.

 John Thomas Lowdon, Senior Contracts Managements, UW Purchasing, Treasurer, NAPM-WW

-Jarrett Payne, Senior Manager, Corporate Strategy and Business Development at Boeing
+Jarrett Payne, Senior Manager, Corporate Strategy and Business Development, Boeing

 Matt Senechal, Senior Corporate Counsel, F5 Networks, Inc.